I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • Blue- includes intuition;

-• Black- makes you see one negative and pass everything through the prism of a defeatist attitude;
+• Black- makes you see only the negative and pass everything through the prism of a defeatist attitude;

-• Pink- makes him overly self-confident and incapable of self-criticism;
+• Pink- makes you overly self-confident and incapable of self-criticism;

 • Orange— generates impossible projects and makes fantastic plans;